 The plot below shows the distribution of team sizes across Team and Agency plan customers.

 Most Team and Agency orgs are small.
-About 7% have no team members at all, meaning the account owner has not yet invited anyone.
-More than 80% of Team and Agency plan customers have 5 or fewer team members, and the median is 3.
-A small number of larger teams pull the average up to 4.1.
+About 9% have no profile-level permissions among team members.
+Among customers that do, around 85% have 5 or fewer team members with profile permissions, and the median is 3.
+A small number of larger teams pull the mean up to 3.9.

 Org-Level Permission Profiles

-We classify each org by which of the four role types are present among its team members.
+We classify each org by which profile-level role types are present among its team members.

 How Many Orgs Have Contributors Today?